 Comparison: Choosing the Right Tool

-| Cost | Free | Free | Paid/Freemium |
+| Tool | Effort Model | Free Tier | Localization | Best For |

 Strategic Best Practices for 2026

-1. Leverage the "first Three" Rule
+1. Apply the "First Three" Rule

 Research consistently shows that users rarely scroll past the third screenshot.
 Your first three images must tell a complete story.